acll19/bg-deployment-controller/README.md

 ## Description
 This controller was created with learning purposes and it has not been used or tested in any system.
-A rough (an incomplete) implementation of Blue/Green deployment strategy in Kubernetes.
+A rough (and incomplete) implementation of Blue/Green deployment strategy in Kubernetes.
 This implementation uses Deployments, which is not a good approach because you lose many features from Deployments if they are there just to be swapped by a new rollout.
 However, you will find in this controller

 * Use of predicates to filter reconciliation requests